producthunt/objective-c-style-guide/README.md

 # The official raywenderlich.com Objective-C style guide.

-This style guide outlines the coding conventions for raywenderlich.com.
+This style guide outlines the coding conventions for [Product Hunt](producthunt.com).
+It is based on the [style guide](http://www.raywenderlich.com/62570/objective-c-style-guide) for raywenderlich.com.

 ## Introduction